Funding and Partnerships in Early Childhood Education for Indigenous Children in Australia

 With the use of statistical references, Pearl Consulting outlined the current state of early childhood education for Indigenous Australians compared to the non-Indigenous population to establish a common understanding and highlight gaps based on geographic location.

-Pearl Consulting designed and executed a research approach to identify active and suitable organizations for partnership and then narrowed the focus based on a pre-agreed set of criteria.
+Pearl Consulting designed and executed a research approach to identify active and suitable organisations for partnership and then narrowed the focus based on a pre-agreed set of criteria.

-A shortlist of organizations was identified with details of their active involvement in key focus areas that aligned to the targeted areas of collaboration for Sesame Workshop.
+A shortlist of organisations was identified with details of their active involvement in key focus areas that aligned to the targeted areas of collaboration for Sesame Workshop.

-A holistic landscape of 158 organizations across corporate, government and non-profits, that have made investments in or developed partnerships in at least one of the three key areas (education, Aboriginal communities, children between ages 0-6) and narrowed down to 25 organizations that have invested in all three, enabling a strategic approach to partnership engagement for Sesame Workshop.
+A holistic landscape of 158 organisations across corporate, government and non-profits, that have made investments in or developed partnerships in at least one of the three key areas (education, Aboriginal communities, children between ages 0-6) and narrowed down to 25 organisations that have invested in all three, enabling a strategic approach to partnership engagement for Sesame Workshop.